ssp21/ssp21-spec/ssp21.md

 **Authentication-only session modes**

-* **HMAC-SHA256-16** - Plaintext is authenticated using a HMAC-SHA256 truncated the leftmost 16 bytes.
+* **HMAC-SHA256-16** - Plaintext is authenticated using a HMAC-SHA256 truncated to the leftmost 16 bytes.

 **Encrypted and authenticated session modes**